phpbb/phpbb/tests/RUNNING_TESTS.md

 local web server.
 As of PHP 5.4 a builtin webserver is available.
 If you are on PHP 5.3 you will also need to supply the URL to a webserver of your own in the 'tests/test_config.php' file.
-This is as simple as defining the '$phpbb_functional_url', which contains the URL for the directory containing the board.
+This is as simple as defining the '$phpbb_functional_url' variable, which contains the URL for the directory containing the board.
 Make sure you include the trailing slash.
 Note that without extensive changes to the test framework, you cannot use a board outside of the repository on which to run tests.